KONČAR Group: KONČAR – Catering Equipment

 KONČAR — Catering Equipment Ltd. is an industrial company that operates within the KONČAR Group.
 The company was founded in 1946 and specializes in the design, manufacture, installation and servicing of professional catering equipment.

-KONČAR — Catering Equipment Ltd company offers a wide range of professional catering products based on turnkey system.

-Products include: cooking equipment, neutral equipment, refrigeration equipment of various sizes and purposes, professional dishwashers, special equipment for hospital kitchens, marine equipment, special equipment, Free-Flow System, etc.

-The production lines are located in an industrial facility organized under the ISO 9001:2008 quality management system.
-All products are manufactured in accordance with relevant guidelines and standards of Republic of Croatia and European Union.

 Since 1994, Končar has been working with Siemens as part of the Končar Power Transformers (KPT) joint venture, manufacturing power transformers at the Zagreb plant.

+KONČAR Home Appliances

+Producer of home appliances, sold to Lovato Electrics in 2019, together with Low-Voltage Switches.